College Planning Guide for High School Students

 What to Know When You’re Applying

-Where should you go to college?
-How many schools should you apply to?
-Do you really need to apply early action?
-We’ll answer all these questions and more.
-And if you’re not already burned out on tests, try taking our Quiz: What College Should I Go to?
+Where should you go to college, and how many schools should you apply to?
+We’ll answer these questions and more.
+You can first start by taking our Quiz: What College Should I Go to?

 Figuring Out How to Pay for College